mcp-logseq-server

 Tools

-- list_graphs: Lists all available graphs.
+- list_graphs: Lists all available graphs

-- list_pages: Lists all pages in the current graph.
+- list_pages: Lists all pages in the current graph

-- create_page: Creates a new page.
+- create_page: Create a new page

-- delete_page: Deletes a page.
+- delete_page: Delete a page

-Example Prompts
+Example prompts

-- Get the contents of my latest meeting notes and summarize them.
+- Get the contents of my latest meeting notes and summarize them

-- Search for all pages where Project X is mentioned and explain the context.
+- Search for all pages where Project X is mentioned and explain the context

-- Create a new page with today's meeting notes.
+- Create a new page with today's meeting notes

-- Update the project status page with the latest updates.
+- Update the project status page with the latest updates

 Configuration